Operational Management core capability

 - emergency animal disease outbreaks (including aquaculture)

-- plant pest or disease outbreaks (including bee pest and disease)
+- plant pest or disease outbreaks (including bee pests and diseases)

 - invasive plant, animal and exotic marine pest incursions